satra/NiPyPe-Paper/nipype_paper.rst

 FWHM - 4 and 8mm.
 First one is the standard convolution with Gaussian kernel as implemented in SPM.
 Second one involves smoothing only voxels of similar intensity in attempt to retain structure.
-This was implemented in SUSAN from FSL (S.M.
-Smith, 1992).
-Third method involves reconstructing surface of the cortex and smoothing along it (Hagler Jr., Saygin, & Sereno, 2006).
+This was implemented in SUSAN from FSL (Smith, 1992).
+Third method involves reconstructing surface of the cortex and smoothing along it (Hagler et al., 2006).
 This avoids bleeding of signal over sulci.

 Establishing parameters from data and smoothing using SUSAN is already built into NiPyPe as a Workflow.
 It can be created using create\_susan\_smooth() function.
 It has similar inputs and outputs as SPM Smooth Interface.
-Smoothing on a surface involves doing a full cortical reconstruction from T1 volume using FreeSurfer (Fischl, Sereno, & Dale, 1999) followed by coregistering functional images to the reconstructed surface using BBRegister (REF\ :sup:``[d] <#cmnt4>`_`\ ).
+Smoothing on a surface involves doing a full cortical reconstruction from T1 volume using FreeSurfer (Fischl et al., 1999) followed by coregistering functional images to the reconstructed surface using BBRegister (Grave at el.
+2009).
 Finally, surface smoothing algorithm from FreeSurfer is called.

 Smoothed EPI volumes (direct/local influence) and statistical maps (indirect/global influence), along with the pipeline used to generate